Mkumar262006/RANK-OF-A-MATRIX/README.md

 ### Step 2:
 Initialize a variable 'A' as an array from the np module
 ### Step 3:
- Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.
+ Using the np.linalg.matrix_rank(), we can find the rank of the given matrix
 ### Step 4:
 End the program
 ## Program: